shabhshah/Miscellaneous-Python/README.md

 *blackjack.py* is a work in progress of a Black Jack game.

-*HelloWorld.py* is my first Python program, prints "Hello, World!"
+*HelloWorld.py* is the first Python program I wrote, prints "Hello, World!"

 *madlib.py* and *madlib2.py* are two MadLib programs.